Sharing Sailing Insights

 Reading time: 4 minutes

-• Click the "Share" button in the top right corner of any session
+2. Click the Share button in the top right corner

-Send the link via email or WhatsApp.
-Anyone with the link will be able to replay the sessions, take measurements and read the comments.
+Send the link via email, WhatsApp, or any messaging app.
+Anyone with the link can replay the session, take measurements, and read the comments — no account needed.

 Best Practices for Sharing